AngleProtocol/angle-docs/guides/app-guides/agEUR/on-ramp-off-ramp.md

 The only thing you need beyond a credit card is a wallet (like [Ledger](https://www.ledger.com) or [Metamask](https://metamask.io)) to receive the agEUR the on-ramp provider will send you.

 These providers usually let you receive the agEUR on the Ethereum or Polygon network.
-You might face high fees for low amounts due to Ethereum transaction costs.

 {% hint style="info" %}
 Note that these partners may ask users to enter personal information above a certain amount.